MarcioPorto/drlnd-navigation/REPORT.md

 ## Ideas for Future Work

 To improve upon these results, my main idea is to implement a series of DQN improvements that have been suggested in recent years, including: prioritized experience replay, dueling DQNs, multi-step bootstrap targets, distributional DQN, and noisy DQN.
 A source of inspiration, and a good reading to get started towards this goal is DeepMind's [Rainbow paper](https://arxiv.org/abs/1710.02298).

+Another idea would be to try different agorithms and see how they perform against DQN.
+Simpler methods such as SARSA and Q-Learning could be used for this purpose, along with many other policy-based methods.